allejo/PhpSoda/README.md

 # PhpSoda [![Build Status](https://travis-ci.org/allejo/PhpSoda.svg?branch=master)](https://travis-ci.org/allejo/PhpSoda) [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/allejo/PhpSoda/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/allejo/PhpSoda/?branch=master) [![Coverage Status](https://coveralls.io/repos/allejo/PhpSoda/badge.svg)](https://coveralls.io/r/allejo/PhpSoda)

 A PHP library for working with the [Socrata API](http://dev.socrata.com/docs/endpoints.html).
-Provided as an alternative to Socrata's official implementation, this library takes more of an object-oriented approach to working with the API instead of manually creating requests; autocomplete for IDEs will be more useful.
+Provided as an alternative to Socrata's official implementation, this library takes more of an object-oriented approach to working with the API instead of manually creating requests and aims to fill some of the short-comings of the official library.

 This library fully supports interacting with the API by getting datasets and handling tokens or authentication in order to write or modify datasets.